Doboj: Bosnian War

 Doboj was strategically important during the Bosnian War.
-In May 1992, the control of Doboj was held by Bosnian Serb forces and the Serb Democratic Party took over the governing of the city.
-What followed was a mass disarming and subsequently mass arrests of all non-Serb civilians (namely Bosniaks and Croats).
+In May 1992, the control of Doboj was held by Bosnian Serb forces and the Serb Democratic Party governed the city.
+What followed was mass disarming and subsequently mass arrests of all non-Serb civilians (mainly Bosniaks and Croats).

 Doboj was heavily shelled throughout the entire war by local Bosniak and Croatian forces.
 More than 5,500 shells, mortar rounds, and other projectiles were fired into the city proper and some 100 civilians were killed and more than 400 were wounded and maimed during the indiscriminate shelling.

 A number of instances of war crimes and ethnic cleansing were committed by Bosnian Serb forces.
-Biljana Plavšić, acting individually or in concert with Radovan Karadžić, Momčilo Krajišnik and others, planned, instigated, ordered, committed or otherwise aided and abetted the planning, preparation or execution of the destruction of the Bosniaks and Bosnian Croats.
-She was charged with crimes against humanity that include but are not limited to the killings in Doboj.
-Plavšić's indictment was related to genocide charges in Doboj specifically.
+Biljana Plavšić, Radovan Karadžić, Momčilo Krajišnik and others planned, instigated, ordered, committed or otherwise aided and abetted the planning, preparation or execution of the destruction of the Bosniaks and Bosnian Croats.
+Plavšić was charged with crimes against humanity that include but are not limited to the killings in Doboj.
+Her indictment was related to genocide charges in Doboj specifically.

 Bosnian Serb forces were implicated in the systematic looting and destruction of Bosniak and Croat properties during the Bosnian War.
 A number of women were raped and civilians tortured or killed.
-All the mosques in town were destroyed.
-A number of mass executions took place in Spreča Centra Prison, on the banks of the river Bosna and in the "July 4th" military barrack in the village of Miljkovac, all in 1992.
+All the mosques in the town were destroyed.
+A number of mass executions took place in Spreča Prison, on the banks of the river Bosna and in the "July 4th" military barrack in the village of Miljkovac, all in 1992.
 Many of the non-Serbs were detained at various locations in the town, subjected to inhumane conditions, including regular beatings, torture and forced labour.
 A school in Grapska and the factory used by the Bosanka company that produced jams and juices in Doboj was used as a rape camp.
-Four different classes of soldiers were present at the rape camps, including the local Serbian militia, the Yugoslav army (JNA), police forces based in the Serbian-occupied town of Knin and members of the White Eagles paramilitary group.
-The man who oversaw the women's detention in the school was Nikola Jorgić, a former police officer in Doboj, who has been convicted of genocide in Germany but died during the serving of his life sentence.
+Four different armies of soldiers were present at the rape camps, including the local Serbian militia, the Yugoslav army (JNA), police forces based in the Serbian-occupied town of Knin and members of the White Eagles paramilitary group.
+The man who oversaw the women's detention in the school was Nikola Jorgić, a former police officer in Doboj, who had been convicted of genocide in Germany but died during the serving of his life sentence.

 After the Dayton Agreement and the peace following in Bosnia and Herzegovina, the city served as a major HQ/base for IFOR (later SFOR) units.

-The courts of Bosnia and Herzegovina are currently processing several cases for other war crimes in Doboj.
+The Court of Bosnia and Herzegovina is processing several cases for other war crimes in Doboj.